-In this unit students further develop an understanding of the concept of narrative in media products and forms in different contexts.
-Narratives in both traditional and newer forms include film, television, sound, news, print, photography, games, and interactive digital forms.
-Students analyse the influence of developments in media technologies on individuals and society, examining in a range of media forms the effects of media convergence and hybridisation on the design, production and distribution of narratives in the media and audience engagement, consumption and reception.
-Students undertake production activities to design and create narratives that demonstrate an awareness of the structures and media codes and conventions appropriate to corresponding media forms.
+In this unit, you further develop an understanding of the concept of narrative in media products and forms in different contexts.
+Narratives in both traditional and newer forms include film, television, photography, animation, games, hybrid, podcast, digital streamed productions, audio news, print and interactive digital forms.

+You consider developments in media technologies and how they can shape the production, construction, and consumption of media narratives.

+You undertake small production activities to design and create narratives that demonstrate an awareness of the structures and media codes and conventions appropriate to the media forms you choose.

-Unit 3 Media narratives and pre-production
+Media narratives, contexts and pre-production (offered in 2025) Unit 3